 The Lifesaving Society – Manitoba Branch’s Water Smart® Program for EAL Students caters to the learning needs of New Canadians and English as an Additional Language (EAL) learners.

-The 45- or 60-minute presentation is a classroom education session on water safety.
-It consists of a slide show presentation with interactive elements and is presented by a certified Lifesaving Instructor or a knowledgeable individual with experience in water safety.
+The 45- or 60-minute presentation is a classroom education session on water safety, which includes a slideshow presentation with interactive elements.
+A certified Lifesaving Instructor or a knowledgeable individual with experience in water safety facilitates the session.
 The presentation was reviewed by Jenny Davin and Cynthia Stewart of the Government of Manitoba.

 - The definition of drowning and who is at risk